unbxd/search-JS-library/docs_new/gettingStarted/IntegrateWithYourSite.md

             productType = "SEARCH";
         }
     ```
-    6. Set the correct **productType** in the products config, i.e. "SEARCH" for search results page, or "CATEGORY" for category pages
+    6. Set the correct **productType** in the products config, i.e. "SEARCH" for search     results page, or "CATEGORY" for category pages.
     ### Example:
     {: .no_toc }
     ```js